mahadamir19/ids-mlops-pipeline/README.md

 SentinelML is a local-first, production-style MLOps platform that uses binary network intrusion detection as the production ML use case.
 The classifier maps CICIDS2017 flow records into `BENIGN -> 0` and `ATTACK -> 1`, but the main point is the lifecycle around the model: data versioning, experiment tracking, governed promotion, inference, observability, retraining, and rollback.

-It is intentionally not a cybersecurity benchmark-optimization project.
-The committed metrics are useful for demonstrating the system, not for claiming a best possible intrusion detector.
+SentinelML is not primarily an ML-modeling project.
+The intrusion-detection task and conventional model families provide a realistic workload, while the main engineering focus is reproducibility, experiment tracking, model governance, production serving, monitoring, continuous retraining, resilience, and rollback.

 ## What SentinelML Demonstrates